Festus-Ade/Final_Project/README.md

 Python(Seaborn, Matplotlib, Pandas), Tableau, Github

 ## GOAL ##
-- Analysing the total number of crimes commited per year in each districts of Berlin
+- Analysing the total number of crimes committed per year in each districts of Berlin
 - Understand the trending patterns of crimes in each district/regions
 - What are the safest and least safest to reside

+## TIME PLAN ##
+Wednesday - Friday
+Data Cleaning, Exploratory Data Analysis, Python visualisation

+Saturday - Sunday
+Take a rest and reflect on tableau inspirations

+Monday - Wednesday
+Solely Tableau

+Thursday
+Presentation preparation

+Friday (D-Day)
+Presenattions!!!